yahaiz/purple-fox-notes/README.md

 ![Combining Options Example](./docs/screenshots/combining.png)

 ### Additional Style Enhancements
-- Customizable border radius for UI elements
 - Beautiful table styling with centered content and rounded corners
 - Responsive and clean design for both light and dark themes
 - Enhanced callout styling with smooth borders and elegant backgrounds

-## Settings

-The plugin settings allow you to customize:

-- **Break Settings**
-  - Toggle visibility of page break ribbon icon
-  - Toggle visibility of line break ribbon icon
-- **Border Radius Settings**
-  - Adjust the size of all border radiuses (0 = no radius, 1 = default, 1.5 = maximum)

 ## License